Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 But a good team leader has the power to improve both employee and customer satisfaction if you make the most of the opportunity.

-In this post, we’ll cover all the details you need to know to take on a team leader role, what problems you’ll have to overcome and everything else to make a positive impact.
+In this post, we’ll cover all the details you need to know to take on a team leader role, what problems you must overcome, and everything else to make a positive impact.

 Effective Leadership in a Call Center: Primary Responsibilities